Expert Buyer’s Guide • AI Receptionist UK

 Need help?
 Talk to our UK team.

-Brief your team on routing rules and live transfer etiquette.
-Share example transcripts and outcomes so everyone trusts the system.
-Gather feedback and update prompts weekly in month one.
+Brief your team on routing rules and live-transfer etiquette before launch.
+Share example transcripts and outcomes in week one so everyone trusts the system rather than second-guessing it.
+Gather feedback openly and update prompts weekly through month one — that’s where the biggest quality gains hide.

 RFP template & vendor email script